Dyhrr/Shorts/README.md

 ## ⚙️ Features
 - 🖱️ Drag-and-drop PySide6 interface (yes, it actually works)
-- 🧠 Top clip gets subtitled using Whisper (GPU or CPU, your funeral)
+- 🧠 Top clip gets subtitled using Whisper (GPU if available, otherwise CPU)
 - 🪞 Bottom clip loops or trims to match top duration automatically
 - 🔊 Audio only from top clip, normalized to not blow ears out
 - 🌗 Light/dark mode toggle (for when you're feeling emo)